-Open House London: our Tower Hamlets highlights
+Open House London: Our Tower Hamlets highlights for 2023

 Around eight million people have attended the Open House Festival since it was launched in 1992, making it the world’s largest celebration of special buildings and neighbourhoods.